Daryl-webdev/simple-ecommerce-api/README.md

 #View Order/Purchase

 Major Difference of logging in as Admin and Non-admin

 #Login as Admin

-  -You can login Using email/username and Password
+  *You can login Using email/username and Password

       *You can delete/add products